When Are CDs a Good Investment to Consider?

 The Limitations of CD Investments

-While investing in a CD is virtually risk-free, the downside is that you can’t touch the deposited money until the CD’s maturity date.
-It is possible to lose money by investing in CDs if the money is withdrawn before the CD has earned enough interest to cover the cost of the early withdrawal penalty.
+While investing in a CD is mostly low risk, the downside is that you can’t touch the deposited money until the CD’s maturity date.
+It is possible to lose money by investing in CDs if the money is withdrawn before the CD has earned enough interest to cover the cost of the early withdrawal penalty.4

-Most banks calculate the early withdrawal penalty based on a number of days of interest.
-According to a 2019 study, the average early withdrawal penalty for a 12-month CD was 120 days of interest.4 So, for example, if you were to withdraw money prematurely from the $1,000 12-month CD mentioned above, the penalty would be between $16 and $17, or approximately 120 days’ worth of interest at a 5.00% APY.
-Because the penalties can significantly decrease a CD’s earnings, you’ll want to avoid withdrawing your money early – especially because early withdrawal penalties have been increasing.5
+Most banks calculate the early withdrawal penalty based on a number of days of interest and the CD's maturity date.5 So, for example, if you were to withdraw money prematurely from the $1,000 12-month CD mentioned above, the penalty may be between $16 and $17, or approximately 120 days’ worth of interest at a 5.00% APY.
+Because the penalties might significantly decrease a CD’s earnings, you’ll want to avoid withdrawing your money early.

-One other potential issue to be aware of is that most CDs automatically roll over into a new CD with the same term as the previous CD – but most likely a different APY – a certain number of days after the maturity date.
-As a result, if you don’t promptly withdraw your money after maturity, the money may be automatically deposited into a new CD and you could be on the hook for an early withdrawal penalty.
+One other potential issue to be aware of is that most CDs automatically roll over into a new CD with the same term as the previous CD — but most likely a different APY — a certain number of days after the maturity date.
+As a result, if you don’t promptly withdraw your money after maturity, the money may be automatically deposited into a new CD and you could be on the hook for a future early withdrawal penalty.6

 When Is a CD the Right Investment Choice?

 Investing in a CD makes the most sense when the benefits of a CD align with your investment goals.
-CD interest rates tend to be higher than those of regular bank savings, checking, or money market accounts.
-The average 12-month CD offered 0.13% APY in December 2021, more than triple the average APY for savings and checking accounts and more than double the average APY for money market accounts at that time.6
+CD interest rates tend to be higher than those of regular bank savings accounts.7 The average 12-month CD offered 1.80% APY in May 2024, four times the average APY for savings accounts and more than double the average APY for money market accounts at that time.8

-There are three main scenarios in which it probably makes sense to invest your savings in CDs:
+There are three main scenarios in which it may make sense to invest your savings in CDs:

 • Building a CD ladder.
 Suppose you have an emergency fund sitting in a savings account.
 If you already have six months’ worth of expenses saved up, you can set up a series of CDs by depositing one-sixth of that fund into a six-month CD, then repeat that process every month.
 Eventually, you’ll have six different one-month emergency funds, and one would become available to withdraw without penalty every month.
 This is called a “CD ladder.”
 Once the CD ladder is set up, you’ll have minimized risk in case of an early withdrawal.
 Even if you need to withdraw all the money at once, the penalties would be approximately covered by the interest earned on the CDs that are maturing soonest.

 If you do decide to invest in a CD, it’s a good idea to look around at options from different banks and credit unions.
-Figure out what length of time you can afford to put the money into a CD, then find the institution offering the highest APY for that length of CD, as well as the lowest early withdrawal penalty.
+Figure out what length of time you might be able to afford to put the money into a CD, then find the institution offering the highest APY for that length of CD, as well as the lowest early withdrawal penalty.

 The Takeaway